Due Date: Critical response

-On Rotten Tomatoes the film holds an approval rating of 39% based on 195 reviews and an average rating of 5.20/10.
+On Rotten Tomatoes Due Date holds an approval rating of 39% based on 195 reviews and an average rating of 5.20/10.
 The website's critics consensus reads: "Shamelessly derivative and only sporadically funny, Due Date doesn't live up to the possibilities suggested by its talented director and marvelously mismatched stars."
-On Metacritic the film has a weighted average score of 51 out of 100, based on 39 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 51 out of 100, based on 39 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of a possible four, noting "The movie probably contains enough laughs to satisfy the weekend audience.
 Where it falls short is in the characters and relationships."
 Ebert compared Due Date to the 1987 film Planes, Trains and Automobiles, but bemoaned that Due Date could have learned and offered more.